jezs00/pycasso/README.md

 * `sharpness`: Sets sharpness amount for EPD.
 1 is normal. `(Integer)`

 ### Prompt
-Settings related to creation of prompts for submission and requests from AI art providers.
+Settings related to creation of prompts for submission and requests from AI art providers

 * `mode`: The mode to use in prompt generation. `(Integer)` This currently supports 3 different types of modes:
   * `1` -  (`preamble` - **subjects.txt** - `connector` - **artists.txt** - `postscript`)